 There have been no material changes to the Company's significant accounting policies during the nine months ended March 31, 2025.
-Please refer to the Company's Annual Report on Form 10-K for the year ended June 30, 2024 for a summary of the significant accounting policies.
+A summary of the Company's significant accounting policies is included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2024.